 Do you know what is the legal definition of intoxication in NSW?
 If your answer is no, this article is for you.

 When you’re behind the wheel, you’re responsible for the safety of yourself, your passengers, and everyone else on the road.
-But intoxication impairs your judgment and reaction times.
+But intoxication severely impairs your judgment and reaction times.
 This makes it much more likely that you’ll cause an accident, regardless of your intent to stay safe and sober.

-In New South Wales, there are strict penalties for driving while intoxicated, including fines, license suspension, and even jail time.
+In New South Wales, there are strict penalties for driving while intoxicated, including fines, licence suspension, and even jail time.
 But the worst consequence of DUI is that it can lead to death or severe injury.
 Only a minority of Australians may know the legal definition of intoxication.
 Thus, we have drafted this article for better understanding of the term.

 What Is the Legal Definition of Intoxication in NSW?

-Section 5 of the Liquor Act 2007 answers the question “what is the legal definition of intoxication in NSW?”
+Section 5 of the Liquor Act 2007 (NSW) answers the question “what is the legal definition of intoxication in NSW?”
 It states that a person may be intoxicated if:

 - There are noticeable effects on a person’s speech, balance, coordination or behaviour, and